zxzxzxzx6666/git_pratice/README.md

     // push
     git push
 ## 03 undo things
-    // after add to stage we can use reset to reset that git reset --HEAD .\README.md
+    // after add to stage we can use reset to reset that !! will delete !! git reset --HEAD .\README.md
+    // !! will create new push !!
+    git revert --HEAD --no-edit
 ## 04 remote
     // check now remote Repositories
     $ git remote